Cheng-I-Lin/league-of-legends-analysis/README.md

 To build a predictive model, one would need to first train the model on some sets of training data, fitting the model to those data so that it can distinguish and learn the differences between each value.
 Once it's able to learn the correlation and predict values within the training dataset, the model would then be tested on a separate array of values of testing data.
 Since the model was already trained and fitted to a similar sample of data, it should also provide similarly accurate predictions for the testing data.
 However, just because a model can accurately predict training data, it doesn't necessarily mean that it can generalize and work well on similar, unseen samples from the same population.
 This is because models can **overfit** where they are too complicated with high variance of predictions, while models can also **underfit** where they are too basic to capture the relationship between the features and the response variable.
 Therefore, choosing the right proportion of training and testing data is extremely important as to avoid these problems.

 To avoid underfitting, I need to use a large dataset with multiple features for training and testing the model, which is already given as the current dataset contain a variety of information on League matches, so as to decrease bias.
 To avoid overfitting and high variance, I decided to use 75% training data and 25% testing data, which are the default parameters for the function `train_test_split` that's used to split the data.
 Finally, to evaluate the model, I will only use the accuracy score without the F1-score.
-This is because the dataset is very balanced as a match can only either be a win (1) or a loss (0), so there are no more wins or more losses.
-That being said,
+This is because the dataset is very balanced as a match can only either be a win (1) or a loss (0), so the distribution of wins and losses is the same as there are no more wins than losses or more losses than wins.
+That being said, I would still provide the F1-score along with the **confusion matrix**, a table that shows the value of **recall** (proportion of actually winning matches that are correctly classified) and **precision** (proportion of predicted winning matches that are correctly classified), to provide more details on the model's ability to identify all relevant instances and distinguish the false positives (note that only **accuracy** would be used as the main model evaluation metric).

 ## Baseline Model
 Now, it's time to make a predictive baseline model that can answer our prediction question.
 For the baseline model, I utilized a Random Forest Classifier, which contains the following features: